Accelerator / Incubator

 Foreign Exchange / FX

 The conversion of one currency to another.
-A number of large FinTech’s such as Revolut and Transferwise focus on this segment.
+A number of large FinTech’s such as Revolut and Wise focus on this segment.
 Large corporates and banks have used algorithmic trading in FX for over 20 years.

 Fork